 Can a Manager think like an Entrepreneur?
 I think so—if they block out their time appropriately, by reserving “Entrepreneur time” for thinking about the future, meeting with people that have a very long-term ROI, and having non-billable meetings with clients to learn about the clients’ still-murky unmet needs.

-Many smaller agencies (like the ones I help, especially at the smaller end of the 1-25 employee range) can’t afford for the CEO to spend all day thinking about the future.
+Many smaller agencies can’t afford for the CEO to spend all day thinking about the future.
 Totally understandable.
 But you can block out time (for instance, several days a few times a year) to unplug from the daily grind to think about the future.

-And (shameless plug!) having a business coach—whether me or someone else—can help you make weekly and monthly progress on those long-term goals.
-Your clients are glad to call all day with demands… and your business coach is glad to call each week to see if you’re making short-term progress on your long-term goals.
+And having a business coach—whether me or someone else—can help you make weekly and monthly progress on those long-term goals.
+Your clients are glad to call all day with demands… and your coach is glad to hold you accountable on making short-term progress on your long-term goals.

 It’s easy to get stuck in the present, without someone helping you move forward